The optical architecture of a heterogenous quantum network deployed in production facilities: The Madrid quantum-optical infrastructure

 \subsubsection{Quantum-specific equipment}

-Three different QKD vendors were present in MadQCI, namely Huawei, ID~Quantique and Toshiba.
-An additional, experimental system, from AIT was also installed remotely in the network as a further demonstration of the integration capabilities of the network.
-The ID~Quantique and Toshiba discrete-variable QKD systems were deployed in both domains.
-The former ones host, in the same chassis, several blade-like subsystems, such as the quantum devices themselves or optical equipment for the channel adding and dropping.
+Three different QKD vendors were present in the network, namely Huawei, ID~Quantique and Toshiba.
+The ID~Quantique and Toshiba DV-QKD systems were deployed in both domains.
+The former hosted, in the same chassis, several blade-like subsystems, such as the quantum devices themselves or optical equipment for the channel adding and dropping.
 The latter ones were designed to be connected in the middle of a fibre pair that connects a facility, in the nearest point to the ducts.
-It essentially by-passes every incoming or outgoing optical signal, with some losses, except for its own quantum and signaling channels.
-The co-located set of Huawei continuous-variable QKD systems~\cite{hwdu_cvqkd} rely on external optical equipment, partially shared with the ID~Quantique systems and partially standard one but provided by the vendor.
+It essentially bypasses all incoming or outgoing optical signal, with some losses, except for its own quantum and signalling channels.
+In terms of performance, the former achieve better performance than the latter due to the respective proprietary module characteristics.
+They are not due to any specific network configuration.
+The co-located set of Huawei CV-QKD systems~\cite{madrid_hwdu_switched} relayed on external optical equipment, partially shared with the ID~Quantique systems and partially standard equipment provided by the vendor.

-It should be noted that QKD technology is currently establishing itself in the market with multiple business models, which conditions their integration.
-Many manufacturers choose point-to-point solutions, such as HEQA, ID~Quantique, QTI, ThinkQuantum or Toshiba in DV-QKD or KEEQuant and LuxQuanta in CV-QKD.
-Each one shows its specificities; for example, the way the Toshiba systems multiplex channels or the HEQA equipment that integrates a receiver and a transmitter to facilitate the key forwarding.
-Other ones take advantage of the new QKD techniques to offer alrernative competitive advantages, such as, e.g. Q*Bird, which uses systems based on measurement-device-independent QKD to offer a configuration based on a central hub with multiple emitters arranged in a star configuration.
-A potential QKD breakthrough will come when miniaturisation in on-chip photonics would enable other form factors, such as small form-factor pluggable (SFP) integrations and, particularly, lower equipment costs.

-A separate discussion deserves quantum random number generation systems, the integration of Quside systems was tested remotely at MadQCI.
-In any case, there are also this type of resources from other manufacturers, such as ID~Quantique or Quantum-Industries, with different technical approaches.
-For quantum networking, there are two main ones; those based on PCI cards for IT systems and rack-mounted solutions.
-In both cases, the delivered entropy rates are similar.